Synthesys-Lab/assassyn/docs/language.md

 you can only move the operations forward --- just like what you have on circuits, you can only move on in combinational logics.

-    * NOTE: For simplicity, we currently regard all the operations within a module is combinational, which means everything is done within one cycle.
-It is our future goal to  *
+NOTE: For simplicity, we currently regard all the operations within a module is combinational, which means everything is done within one cycle.
+It is our future goal to automatically partition the pipeline stages.

 To build a module, `module_builder` macro should be used:
 ````Rust